DaiseyCode/lmwrapper/README.md

 - [X] OpenAI batching interface (experimental)
 - [ ] Anthropic interface
 - [ ] Be able to add user metadata to a prompt
+- [ ] Automatic cache eviction to limit count or disk size
 - [ ] Multimodal/images in super easy format (like automatically process pil, opencv, etc)
 - [ ] sort through usage of quantized models
 - [ ] Cost estimating (so can estimate cost of a prompt before running / track total cost)